Learning Interpretability Tool

 Tabular Feature Attribution

-Or, run your own with examples/penguin_demo.py
+Or, run your own with examples/penguin/demo.py

 LIT supports many techniques like salience maps and counterfactual generators for text data.
 But what if you have a tabular dataset?
 You might want to find out which features (columns) are most relevant to the model’s predictions.
 LIT's Feature Attribution module for tabular datasets support identification of these important features.
 This tutorial provides a walkthrough for this module within LIT, on the Palmer Penguins dataset.